 Plan your itinerary without checking the ferry schedule

-When we added Victoria, British Columbia to our San Juan Islands itinerary, we assumed that Washington ferries traveled between Friday Harbor and Sidney, British Columbia several times each day.
+We assumed that Washington ferries traveled between Friday Harbor and British Columbia several times each day when we added Victoria to our San Juan Islands itinerary.

 Had we consulted the ferry schedule before we planned our itinerary, we would have done things differently.
 By the time we checked, it was too late to extend our stay at North Beach Inn because it was already booked.